kubernetes/kubernetes/docs/kubectl_expose.md

       --selector="": A label selector to use for this service.
 If empty (the default) infer the selector from the replication controller.
       --target-port="": Name or number for the port on the container that the service should direct traffic to.
 Optional.
   -t, --template="": Template string or path to template file to use when -o=template or -o=templatefile.
 The template format is golang templates [http://golang.org/pkg/text/template/#pkg-overview]
+      --type="": Type for this service: ClusterIP, NodePort, or LoadBalancer.
+Default is 'ClusterIP' unless --create-external-load-balancer is specified.
 ```

 ### Options inherited from parent commands